qwaneu/qwaneu.github.io/_drafts/under-pressure.md

 image: /attachments/blogposts/2020/working-harder.jpg
 ---

+Are you  regularly holding retrospectives, but they do not result in improvements?
+In this post we will highlight how a team can move to a virtuous cycle of continuous improvement.

+## Background

-We have run [Agile Fluency](https://www.agilefluency.org/) diagnostic workshops with several development teams this year.
-In these workshops, we discover together with a team how they can deliver better software products faster, in a sustainable way.
+In our consulting practice this year we have run [Agile Fluency](https://www.agilefluency.org/) diagnostic workshops with several development teams.
+The aim is to let the team discover how they can sustainably deliver better software products faster.
+We do this by learning together with them about what is going on, using a set questionaire as a guide.

 Occasionally we work with a team that feels they are doing quite ok.
-They try to do retrospectives, but not much is coming out of these.
+They do retrospectives, but not much is coming out of these.
-When we look closely at how they work however, we see quite some room for further improvement of their productivity.
+However, when we look closely at how they work, we see quite a bit of room for further productivity improvement.

-In this post, we will zoom in on what is going on here and what an organization can do to help a team to move towards a virtuous cycle of continuous improvement.

 ## Team fluency